It’s all about the zeal of the Lord of Hosts!

 When our need for a Savior was great, when ages beyond number had run their course from the creation of the world, when century upon century had passed since the Almighty set his bow in the clouds after the Great Flood, after Abraham, Moses, David and Daniel had made God’s desire for reconciliation known, our Lord Jesus Christ, eternal God and Son of the eternal Father, desired to consecrate the world by his most loving presence.
 Being conceived in the womb of the Blessed Virgin Mary by the Holy Spirit, he was born in Bethlehem of Judah and was made man.
 As a man, he walked among the people of his time and lived as one of us, in all things but sin.
 At the appointed hour, he took on our sins and was nailed to a cross.
 He died to pay the price for all of us, in order to redeem us and bring us back to friendship with the Father.
 Because of this, the power of death and sin to keep us from God has been canceled out, and we have the possibility of eternal life.
 Our God pursues us, and pursues us with great zeal.

 It’s no wonder the angels sang that night: they knew what the world had yet to behold.
 They knew that God’s zeal had obliterated the chasm between the world and its maker.
 They knew that the sadness of death was coming to an end.
-They knew that the power of sin had been smashed to bits.
+They knew that the power of sin had been smashed to oblivion.
 They new the light of God’s Radiant Dawn had burst forth upon the earth.
 They knew that in this moment, the sad melody of sin had given way to a chorus of God’s glory.
 They knew that the dirge of death had dwindled to the peace that God pours forth on those whom he favors.